neurosnap/starfx/README.md

 # what is structured concurrency?

-This is a board term so I'll make this specific to how `starfx` works.
+This is a broadd term so I'll make this specific to how `starfx` works.

 Under-the-hood, thunks and endpoints are registered under the root task.
 Every thunk and endpoint has their own supervisor that manages them.
 As a result, what